benbalter/benbalter.github.com/_posts/2022-02-09-seven-things-a-corporate-chief-of-staff-does.md

 The Chief Of Staff role is often poorly understood and difficult to define succinctly.
 Before becoming one myself, I had little understanding of the role or its value beyond watching fictional characters like Leo McGarry and Josh Lyman on the West Wing and a few arms-length interactions with non-fictional congressional and agency Chiefs of Staff from my time in government.

-As I’ve been settling into this new role, I’ve been taking notes and critically thinking about what a (Corporate) Chief of Staff does day-to-day, and how they uniquely bring value to an organization and to their principal or executive ("CXO"[^1]).
+As I’ve been settling into this new role, I’ve been taking notes and critically thinking about what a (Corporate) Chief of Staff ("CoS") does day-to-day, and how they uniquely bring value to an organization and to their principal or executive ("CXO"[^1]).
 At a high level, I'd break down a Chief of Staff's responsibilities into three parts:

 1. Tactical - Program management and operations (40%)
 2. Strategic - Strategy and planning activities (40%)